 Tissue engineering that grows new replacement host tissue for individual patients is also being investigated.
 For example, the Collagen Meniscus Implant (CMI) (by Stryker, formerly the ReGen Collagen Scaffold by ReGen Biologics), is a resorbable collagen matrix composed primarily of type I collagen from bovine Achilles tendons.
 The implant is provided in a semi-lunar shape and trimmed to size for suturing to the remaining meniscal rim.
 The implant provides an absorbable collagen scaffold that is replaced by the individual's soft tissue; it is not intended to replace normal body structure.
 Because it requires a meniscal rim for attachment, it is intended to fill meniscus defects after a partial meniscectomy.
+A second collagen meniscus implant, RejuvaKnee has similar characteristics to CMI; however, the bovine collagen is sourced from the meniscus as opposed to the Achilles tendon.
 Other scaffold materials and cell-seeding techniques are being investigated.
 Non-absorbable and non-porous synthetic implants for total meniscus replacement are in development.
 One total meniscus replacement that is in early phase clinical testing is NUsurface (Active Implants); it is composed of a polyethylene reinforced polycarbonate urethane.